Crux (The Southern Cross) Constellation

 The Latin genitive of the constellation name is "Crucis" (pronounced ˈkruːsɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Crucis (the brightest star of Crux based on the Bayer catalog); or 23 Crucis (the 23th star in the constellation of Crux based on the Flamsteed catalog).

-Sky chart of Crux from your location
+Sky Chart of Crux Constellation

 Here we provide a simplified sky chart of the Crux constellation.
 Alternatively it is possible to locate Crux in the night sky using our Online Interactive Planetarium.

-Visibility of Crux from your location
+Visibility of Crux Constellation

 Crux is currently not visible from Greenwich, United Kingdom [change]

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.